antlr/antlr4/doc/antlr-project-testing.md

 The runtime tests must be specified in a generic fashion to work across language targets.
 Furthermore, we must test the various targets from Java.
 This usually means Java launching processes to compile, say, C++ and run parsers.

-As of 4.9.4, we use [a Java descriptor object](https://github.com/antlr/antlr4/blob/master/runtime-testsuite/test/org/antlr/v4/test/runtime/UniversalRuntimeTestDescriptor.java) to represent each runtime test.
-Each test is described with a text file with various sections, grouped together into categories; see [directories under descriptors dir](https://github.com/antlr/antlr4/blob/master/runtime-testsuite/resources/org/antlr/v4/test/runtime/descriptors).
+As of 4.9.4, we use a Java descriptor file held as an [UniversalRuntimeTestDescriptor.java object](https://github.com/antlr/antlr4/blob/master/runtime-testsuite/test/org/antlr/v4/test/runtime/UniversalRuntimeTestDescriptor.java) to represent each runtime test.
+Each test is described with a text file with various sections and resides in a group directory; see [directories under descriptors dir](https://github.com/antlr/antlr4/blob/master/runtime-testsuite/resources/org/antlr/v4/test/runtime/descriptors).
 Here is a sample test descriptor:

 ```
 [notes]